grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> The blink method is inherited from
+> The blink method is inherited from Blinkable.
+It is important for polymorphism because polymorphism can be achieved through the inheritance of abstract and concreate classes.
->
+> In the blink method, the concrete class is Happy and the abstract class is Blinkable.

 1. **Implement Blink in Sad Class:**